Group: Romance language.

 Gender: Yes, two genders: Masculine, and feminine.
 No precise rule.
 But most words ending in -tion are feminine.

 Negation: Ne…pas is used for the negation.
 However, it’s formal.
 Ne is usually omitted when you speak (or even when you write, like texting or online).
 You only need to add pas (pronounced pa) after the verb.
 Example: Je mange becomes je ne mange pas, or je mange pas.

 Question: There are several ways to do this.
 As a beginner, the simplest way is to raise your pitch at the end of a sentence.
 It works with most sentences.

-Plural: You simply have to add the letter s at the end of a singular word.
+Plural: You add the letter s at the end of a singular word.
 Note that this letter s is silent in this case.
-There are some exceptions (of course!) with words ending in -x, or even completing changing, such as oeil (eye) and yeux (eyes).
+There are some exceptions (of course!) with words ending in -x, or even completely changing, such as oeil (eye) and yeux (eyes).